QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

 The next figure shows two discretized beta distributions in the top panel

-The bottom panel presents mixtures of these distributions, with various mixing probabilities :math:`p_k`
+The bottom panel presents mixtures of these distributions, with various mixing probabilities :math:`\pi_k`